JoanCharmant/quill-blender/docs/export.md

 **Object Types**

-Types of objects exported: Empty, Grease Pencil, Camera, Mesh, Armature.
+Types of objects exported: Grease Pencil, Camera, Mesh, Armature.
+Empties are always exported since they are used for hierarchy.
 All other object types aren't supported.

 **Limit to**

 Behavior when exporting objects.
-- Selected Objects
+- Selected Objects: only the selected object(s) are exported.
-- Visible Objects
+- Visible Objects: only the objects visible in the viewport are exported.
+- Non-empty: This is only for Groups (created from blender object type "Empty").
+When this option is checked they are only added to the Quill scene if they have children data layers.
+This is important for example when you only export a certain type of object like cameras and you don't want to have the rest of the hierarchy coming along.

 ### Mesh Wireframe